Summary of the DANA in Malaga

 At that time, there was still fear of a second storm in both the city and the province.
 The rains expected during the night would affect rivers that had been close to their capacity throughout the day, especially the Guadalhorce and Campanillas rivers, the latter of which runs through the capital and is a tributary of the former.
 This serious situation forced the evacuation of 3.000 residents.
 In the Axarquía region, specifically in Benamargosa, the river exceeded its historical maximum, almost doubling its maximum recorded level.

-For this reason, both Sanz and President Juan Manuel Moreno urged to remain vigilant while awaiting further developments.
-“There are still important challenges and complexities to be faced,” they said.
+Therefore, both Sanz and President Juan Manuel Moreno urged continued vigilance while awaiting further developments.
+"Important challenges and complications remain," they stated.

 How the DANA happened in Malaga

-The largest night-time accumulation was recorded in Ojén, where almost 60 liters per square meter fell in a period of 12 hours.
-On the contrary, during the day, the province recorded accumulations of more than 100 liters per square meter from east to west, exceeding 80 liters in the capital, and with a maximum of 144 liters in Alfarnatejo (located in the upper Axarquía, in the east of the province) and 119 litres in Coín (in the Guadalhorce valley, central region).
+The morning began with heavy, but not torrential, rain.
+In fact, it had rained heavily the night before, but not torrentially.
+During the early hours, thunder was heard in the capital, and the rainfall was intense, although conditions improved thereafter.
+According to the precipitation summary from the Hidrosur Network, the nighttime rainfall was considerably less intense than that which occurred during the central hours of the day.
+The greatest accumulation of rainfall at night was recorded in Ojén, where nearly 60 liters per square meter fell over a 12-hour period.
+In contrast, during the day, the province recorded accumulations of over 100 liters per square meter from east to west, exceeding 80 liters in the capital, and with a maximum of 144 liters in Alfarnatejo (located in the upper Axarquía, in the east of the province) and 119 litres in Coín (in the Guadalhorce valley, central region).
 Given the risk of the Vélez River overflowing at its mouth, 950 residents of Almayate (a district of Vélez-Málaga, in the Axarquía) were evacuated and some 300 people were transferred to a sports pavilion in Torre del Mar.

 End of red notice